top of page

 So that really helps for that overall sustainability as well.

-And with renting and even buying second hand, I feel like Dylan already kind of Express this a little bit, but you get to use higher quality gear that maybe you wouldn't have been able to afford otherwise, and then that helps it last longer in your life.
+MEG: Yeah.
+And with renting and even buying second hand, I feel like Dylan already kind of expressed this a little bit, but you get to use higher quality gear that maybe you wouldn't have been able to afford otherwise, and then that helps it last longer in your life.

-I love is that the planned obsolescence he have planned obsolescence and just thinking thinking about your purchases in general, right?
+DYLAN: the planned obsolescence and just thinking thinking about your purchases in general, right?

 Like you were saying, Lower quality things that you buy are cheaply made.